 Uncle Dylan stood from the table, his chair squeaked across the ancient wooden floor.

 "Good, that means we raised you correctly."

 "It's not odd.
-It's society that says it's odd."
+It's a society that says it's odd."
 He stood up, took a hold of his plate, and made his way over to the sink.
 "After we clean up the kitchen, let's talk for a bit outside, shall we?"
-His head turned towards the large floor length windows.
+His head turned towards the large floor-length windows.
 "I think the screened-in side porch should be good?"